netdata/netdata/docs/cloud/visualize/dashboards.md

 In the modal, give your new dashboard a name, and click **+ Add**.

 - The **Add Chart** button on the top right of the interface adds your first chart card.
 From the dropdown, select either **All Nodes** or a specific node.
-If you select **All Nodes**, you will add a [composite chart](https://github.com/netdata/netdata/blob/master/docs/cloud/visualize/overview.md) to your new dashboard.
 Next, select the context.
 You'll see a preview of the chart before you finish adding it.
-In this modal you can also [interact with the chart](https://github.com/netdata/netdata/blob/master/docs/cloud/visualize/interact-new-charts.md).
+In this modal you can also [interact with the chart](https://github.com/netdata/netdata/blob/master/docs/cloud/visualize/interact-new-charts.md), meaning you can configure all the aspects of the [NIDL framework](https://github.com/netdata/netdata/blob/master/docs/cloud/visualize/interact-new-charts.md#nidl-framework) of the chart and more in detail, you can:
+  - define which `group by` method to use
+  - select the aggregation function over the data source
+  - select nodes
+  - select instances
+  - select dimensions
+  - select labels
+  - select the aggregation function over time

+  After you are done configuring the chart, you can also change the type of the chart from the right hand side of the [Title bar](https://github.com/netdata/netdata/blob/master/docs/cloud/visualize/interact-new-charts.md#title-bar), and select which of the final dimensions you want to be visible and in what order, from the [Dimensions bar](https://github.com/netdata/netdata/blob/master/docs/cloud/visualize/interact-new-charts.md#dimensions-bar).

 - The **Add Text** button on the top right of the interface creates a new card with user-defined text, which you can use to describe or document a particular dashboard's meaning and purpose.